mengwangoxf/mengwangoxf.github.io/index.md

 ## News

+Oct 2019 : [*A Study of Programming Languages and Their Bug Resolution Characteristics*](./Papers/TSE19.pdf) is accepted by Transactions on Software Engineering (TSE).

 Sep 2019 : Project [EXHIBIT : Expressive High-Level Languages for Bidirectional Transformations] (https://gow.epsrc.ukri.org/NGBOViewGrant.aspx?GrantRef=EP/T008911/1) funded by EPSRC (EP/T008911/1).

 Sep 2019 : Dr Kazutaka Matsuda from Tohoku University is visiting for two weeks.